 Activision Blizzard Esports

 Our esports vision is to be the most innovative, scalable, and valuable developer of global competitive entertainment.
-Our professional gaming properties include the Overwatch League™, the Call of Duty League™, Hearthstone® Grandmasters, and the World of Warcraft® Arena World Championship, among others.
-Activision Blizzard Esports also operates Tespa™, the leader in collegiate esports.
+Our professional gaming properties include the Overwatch League™, the Call of Duty League™, Hearthstone® Masters, and the World of Warcraft® Arena World Championship, among others.

 Activision Through the Years